|Energy Range||6-19.5 keV|

 Preparing for beamtime

 - When the user office has notified you about approval of your proposal, please use the DUO interface to apply for an access card and perform the safety quiz.
 These are compulsory requirements to perform onsite experiments at BioMAX.
 BioMAX staff will also contact you about suitable times to schedule your beamtime.
 You also need to sign an Agreement for Access to MAX IV Laboratory.
-Please read more about these requirements here.
+Please read more about the applicable policies here.

 - Once you get beamtime, you will also use DUO to define an experiment session and declare the shifts it will comprise, the number of participants in the experiments and the samples used.
 Currently, all the new samples need to be declared two weeks in advance, except non-hazardous samples, which can be declared up to three days before the experiment.

 Carrying out the experiment